 Highway 60 Corridor

-Mew Lake Campground offers camping from mid-October until the end of April on a first-come, first-served basis.
-The main parking lot and the roads adjacent to sites 1-76 are ploughed.
-Sites are ploughed as time and weather permit.
+Mew Lake Campground offers camping opportunities year-round.
+From mid-October until the end of April, there are both reservable campsites and campsites that are available on a first-come, first-served basis.
+Reservations can be made online or by phone.
+The main parking lot and the roads adjacent to sites 1-66 and 83-131 are plowed.
+Sites are plowed as time and weather permit.
 Sites 1 to 66 have electrical hook-ups.
-Firewood can be purchased at the Mew Lake Campground woodlot.
-A heated winterized comfort station provides drinking water, flush toilets, showers and laundry.
+Firewood can be purchased at the Mew Lake Campground summer office in the self-serve firewood shed.
+A heated winterized comfort station provides drinking water, flush toilets, showers, and laundry.

-Camping away from Highway 60 in the interior of the park is also permitted during winter.
-You may wish to use one of the groomed ski trails to enter the park interior but camping within sight or sound of the trails or in trail shelters is not permitted.
+Camping away from Highway 60 in the backcountry of the park is permitted during winter.
+You may wish to use one of the groomed ski trails to enter the backcountry.
+Camping within sight or sound of the trails or in trail shelters is not permitted.
 Winter camping is also not permitted on designated summer campsites or within 30 metres of a lakeshore, trail or portage.
 We recommend that you camp in low sheltered areas where there is a good supply of standing dead firewood for warmth and cooking.

 Seven yurts, located in the Mew Lake Campground, are available for rent during the winter.
 Accessible by vehicle, these tent-like structures are equipped with basic furniture and electric heat.
-Reservations are required for the yurts and can be made up to five months in advance by called 1-888-ONT-PARK or by clicking on the reservation button on this website.
+Reservations are required for the yurts and can be made up to five months in advance of arrival.
+Reservations can be made online or by phone.

 Dog sledding opportunities, offered by commercial operators, are available in two locations in the park - one along Highway 60 and one in the northwest section of the park accessible from the village for South River on Highway 11.